-Kendo and Achilles Tendinopathy
+Kendo and Achilles tendinopathy risks

-Below are some risk factors for kendo and achilles tendinopathy:
+Below are some risk factors for kendo and Achilles tendinopathy:

 – Sudden increase in training load.